Linda Zecher: Board activity

 Zecher Higgins has previously served on the U.S. State Department's Board for Overseas Schools, The Emily Couric Leadership Forum, James Madison University Board of Visitors, the Tandem Friends School Board, Chesapeake Bay Maritime Museum Board, Cradles to Crayons Board, The John F. Kennedy Foundation Board, and the Intelligence and National Security Association (INSA) Board.

-Zecher Higgins was formerly a member of the Hasbro Corporation board, where she serves on the audit committee and chairs the Cyber Security committee, currently on The Tenable Corporation Board, where she serves on the nominating and chairs the compensation committees, formerly C5 Capital, where she was a board member, a member of the investment committee, operating partner, and chaired the audit committee.
+Zecher Higgins was formerly a member of the Hasbro Corporation board, where she serves on the audit committee and chairs the Cyber Security committee, currently on The Tenable Corporation Board, where she serves on the nominating and chairs the compensation committees.
+A former member of the C5 Capital Board, where she was a member of the investment committee, operating partner, and chaired the audit committee.
 She was formerly the audit chair and board member for C5 Acquisition Corporation.
 Zecher Higgins holds a Bachelor of Science degree from Ohio State University and an honorary doctorate from Bentley University, where she delivered the commencement address.